gisaia/arlas_playground/docs/docs/tutorials/ais/ais_tutorial.md

 In ARLAS, map layers can be organised in groups called **Visualisation Set**.

-All the layers of a group are shown/hidden together
+All the layers of a group are shown/hidden together.

-We create a first Visualisation Set that we call `Vessels Location` and we display by default:
+We create a first Visualisation Set that we call `Vessels Location` and we display it by default:

 ![Map initialisation](./images/ais_map_visualisation_set.png)
 <p align="center" style="font-style: italic;" >